brunoRenzo6/LSTM-Networks-Applied-to-Exchange-Rate-Forecasting/README.md

 total of 5.760 historical records were used during the training phase.
 Once the model has learned the relationships from the training dataset, 1.440 new records are used to test the model and evaluate its performance.
-For benchmarking purposes, standard RNN was applied to solve the same prediction problem.
-Results showed better performance of LSTM over standard RNN, achieving error rates lower by 71.8%
+For benchmarking purposes, standard RNN was applied to solve the same prediction problem. __Results showed better performance of LSTM over standard RNN, achieving error rates lower by 71.8%.__

 [LSTM Networks Applied to Exchange Rate Forecasting - PDF](https://github.com/brunoRenzo6/LSTM-Networks-Applied-to-Exchange-Rate-Forecasting/blob/main/TCC_paper/TCC_BrunoNRenzo.pdf)
 </br>